noneiann/CSC172-AssociationMining-Tigley/README.md

 - **Agrawal & Srikant (1994)** introduced the Apriori algorithm for market basket analysis, establishing the support-confidence framework for rule evaluation [1]
 - **Han et al. (2000)** developed FP-Growth for efficient mining on dense datasets, reducing candidate generation overhead [2]
 - Traditional applications focused on transactional data (supermarket purchases), not semantic text relationships
+- **Goyani & Chaurasiya (2020)** surveyed association-rule–inspired and collaborative filtering–based movie recommender systems, identifying persistent challenges such as data sparsity, cold-start problems, scalability, and lack of interpretability in rating-driven pattern mining approaches [5].
+Their findings highlight that rule mining on user–item interactions alone is insufficient without semantic enrichment.

 ### MovieLens Dataset & Recommender Systems

 - **Harper & Konstan (2015)** released MovieLens 25M with genome tag-relevance scores, enabling fine-grained semantic analysis beyond ratings [3]
-- **Koren et al. (2009)** demonstrated collaborative filtering limitations: cold-start problems and lack of interpretability
+- **Koren et al. (2009)** demonstrated collaborative filtering limitations: cold-start problems and lack of interpretability[4]
-- Our work bridges content-based (tag semantics) and mining-based (pattern discovery) approaches
+- **Goyani & Chaurasiya (2020)** further emphasized that hybrid recommender systems combining collaborative, content-based, and mining-based techniques are necessary to overcome these limitations, yet noted that most surveyed systems still rely on shallow similarity measures and lack semantic understanding of item descriptions [5].
+- **Vyshnavi (2023)** proposed a genre-based movie recommendation system using traditional collaborative filtering on user–movie rating matrices [8].
+The study demonstrates that genre filtering can improve recommendation relevance compared to pure rating-based similarity.
+However, the system relies on explicit user ratings and predefined genre labels, making it vulnerable to cold-start problems, data sparsity, and limited interpretability, as genre tags are treated as flat categorical features without semantic relationships.

+- **Reddy et al. (2019)** introduced a content-based movie recommendation system leveraging genre correlation analysis, where inter-genre relationships are computed to enhance similarity estimation between movies [9].
+Their approach improves over naive genre matching by considering genre co-occurrence patterns, but it remains constrained to structured metadata and does not incorporate natural language semantics from tags, descriptions, or user-generated annotations.
+As a result, semantic nuances (e.g., thematic or contextual similarity across genres) are not fully captured.

 ### Transformer Models for Semantic Similarity

-- **Reimers & Gurevych (2019)** introduced Sentence-BERT, enabling efficient semantic similarity computation via cosine distance in embedding space [4]
+- **Reimers & Gurevych (2019)** introduced Sentence-BERT, enabling efficient semantic similarity computation via cosine distance in embedding space [6]
-- **Devlin et al. (2019)** showed BERT's effectiveness for understanding linguistic nuances, crucial for tag consolidation (e.g., "psychiatrist" ≈ "psychiatry") [5]
+- **Devlin et al. (2019)** showed BERT's effectiveness for understanding linguistic nuances, crucial for tag consolidation (e.g., "psychiatrist" ≈ "psychiatry") [7]

 ---